stephenjohnlimb/ek9/CONTRIBUTING.md

 - [Ek9Support](src/test/java/org/ek9lang/compiler/support/Ek9Support.java) - this show a graphical AST of an EK9 source file.
 - [ASMSupport](src/test/java/org/ek9lang/compiler/support/ASMSupport.java) - this shows the ASM code (java bytecode) you'd need to write for a class.

+There's also a bit on the [Symbols and Scopes](SCOPESANDSTUFF.md) - I'll probably add a bit more to this as I find this area quite confusing (even though I'm writing it - I am a bit beyond my capabilities TBH).

 ### Phase of development

 During the previous prototype compiler work, I focussed on broad areas of functionality, trying to